5argon/arkham-starter/sveltekit/src/lib/md/upgrade.md

 ### Divider Row

 Press "Add Divider Row" to add a special row.
 This row can subdivides the table into multiple sections with total cumulative XP connected.
-Use the up/down button on the left to position the divider row.

-I realized that if rows are draggable it would be much better, but it looks like a lot of more work.
-For now, please try pressing that up/down button repeatedly.
+This row also have the drag handle.

 Type on the long box to explain the divider.
 It is exported in Markdown to the same column as the left card.